liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 ## Enabling the integration

  > [!NOTE]
  > When the integration is enabled, people outside the organization will be invited via the Azure B2B platform when sharing from SharePoint.
-They will sign in based on the [Microsoft Entra B2B redemption policy](/azure/active-directory/external-identities/redemption-experience#invitation-redemption-flow).
+They'll sign in based on the [Microsoft Entra B2B redemption policy](/azure/active-directory/external-identities/redemption-experience#invitation-redemption-flow).
-> When the integration isn't enabled, people outside the organization will continue to use their existing accounts created when previously invited to the tenant.
-Any sharing to new people outside the organizaton may result in either Microsoft Entra ID-backed accounts or SharePoint-only email auth guests that use a SharePoint One Time Passcode experience to sign in.
+> When the integration isn't enabled, people outside the organization continue to use their existing accounts created when previously invited to the tenant.
+Any sharing to new people outside the organization may result in either Microsoft Entra ID-backed accounts or SharePoint-only email auth guests that use a SharePoint One Time Passcode experience to sign in.

  >[!NOTE]
  > Review any custom [domain sharing restrictions in SharePoint and OneDrive](/sharepoint/restricted-domains-sharing) and decide if they should be moved to the [Microsoft Entra B2B Allow/Deny list](/azure/active-directory/external-identities/allow-deny-list).
 The Microsoft Entra ID Allow/Deny list also affects other Microsoft 365 services like Teams and Microsoft 365 Groups.